Molecular Biology <> BIOL_SCI 201-CN |

 guidelines from peer-reviewed journals.

-This course should be taken concurrently with CHEM 215-B.
+This course is required to be taken concurrently with CHEM 215-B.

 Prerequisite: completion of CHEM 215-A and CHEM 235-A with a grade